dart-lang/language/working/1426-extension-types/feature-specification.md

 extension type is in a sense "in prison", and we can only obtain a different type for it by forgetting everything (going to a top type), or by means of an explicit cast, typically a downcast to the on-type.*

-*There is one exception where an extension type has a supertype which is not a top type: If `Ext1` is an extension type with on-type `Ext2` which is also an extension type, the former is a supertype of the latter, `Ext2 <:
-Ext1`.
-However the underlying representation is still "in prison" if we perform an upcast from `Ext2` to `Ext1`, because the implementation of `Ext1` will treat the underlying object according to the discipline enforced by `Ext2`, and then add its own layer of extra discipline.*

 When `E` is a non-protected extension type, a type test `o is E` and a type check `o as E` can be performed.
 Such checks performed on a local variable